Mathare United FC

-The lads are back at the Kasarani Stadium, Annexe on Friday, where they will welcome Ulinzi Stars from 4 pm, seeking their first win of the new year.
+The lads are back at the Kasarani Stadium, Annexe on Friday, where they will welcome Ulinzi Stars from 4pm, seeking their first win of the New Year.

 It was an unfortunate way to start his Mathare United tenure, but the winger wasn’t fazed by the result and believes the potential within the team is immense, with the signs evident.